-Sunday's deadline applies to voters who have moved or changed their name since the last time they voted as well as to new voters.
+The deadline applies voters who have moved or changed their name since the last time they voted as well as to new voters.
 State law requires current voters to re-register under their new name or from their new address in order to be eligible to vote again.

-Although the deadline falls on a Sunday, the Coventry Public Library will be open from 1 p.m. to 4 p.m. for last-minute registrations.
-In addition, Mollis will open his office at 148 West River St., Providence, from 8:30 a.m. to 4 p.m.
+Although the deadline falls on a Sunday, North Kingstown Town Hall will be open from 8:30 a.m. to 4 p.m. for last-minute registrations.
+In addition, Mollis will open his Elections Division at 148 West River St., Providence, from 8:30 a.m. to 4 p.m.

 Mollis is also teaming up with Cardi's Furniture to give Rhode Islanders another last-minute option.
 His office will set up shop at Cardi's West Warwick store on Rt.
 2 from 11 a.m. to 1 p.m. to register and re-register voters.

 "I want to thank Nick, Ron and Pete Cardi for opening their doors to us.
 Together we are making it as convenient as possible for people to make their voices heard on Nov.
 6," said Mollis.